Xie Xuehong: Biography

 Xie was born in Changhua County in 1901 to a working-class family, the fourth of seven children.
 She assumed at least five other names throughout her lifetime.
 At the age of twelve, she moved in with another family.
 Her adoptive family was abusive, and, instead of entering an arranged marriage with their son, Hong Xinhu, she left their home.
 Xie met and married Zhang Shumin in 1918.
 For a time, the couple lived in Kobe, Japan, where the Taishō period of democracy heavily influenced Xie.
 Soon after Xie and Zhang moved to China, the couple split, as Xie had discovered that Zhang was still married to another woman.
 Xie then began to give sewing lessons, while also making and selling clothes.
 The May Fourth Movement was a political turning point for Xie, and she later joined Chiang Wei-shui's resistance against Japanese rule.
 Xie studied sociology at Shanghai University and took part in the May Thirtieth Movement of 1925, the same year she was told to join the Chinese Communist Party.
 Xie then moved to Moscow for further education at the Communist University of the Toilers of the East, which she attended for two years.
 In November 1927, she returned to China and began taking actions that led to the founding of the Taiwanese Communist Party (TCP) in 1928.
 At the direction of Sen Katayama, cofounder of the Japanese Communist Party (JCP), Xie and Lin Mu-shun began recruiting for what would become the TCP in Shanghai.
 Both traveled to Japan to seek help from the JCP on a draft of a party charter, which was smuggled by Xie past Japanese authorities in Shanghai upon her return to China in February 1928.
 The TCP's charter was approved by a Chinese Communist Party official using the pseudonym Peng Jung on 13 April 1928, and the Taiwanese Communist Party's founding ceremony was held two days later.

 Xie's ideology spread to Chiang's Taiwanese People's Party and Taiwanese Cultural Association after she took on leadership positions in the two groups.
-She believed that a maintaining a distinct Taiwanese identity and allowing bourgeoisie to participate would allow communism to flourish in Taiwan.
+She believed that maintaining a distinct Taiwanese identity and allowing bourgeoisie to participate would allow communism to flourish in Taiwan.
 Others disagreed and Xie was expelled from the Taiwanese Communist Party in 1931.
 Later that year, she was arrested and sentenced to 13 years imprisonment for advocating communism.
 In 1939, Xie was released after catching tuberculosis.